guettli/programming-guidelines/README.rst

 Avoid Threads and Async
 -----------------------
 Threads and Async are fascinating.
 BUT: It's hard to debug.
-You will need much longer than you initial estimated.
+You will need much longer than you initially estimated.
 Avoid it, if you want to get done.
 It's different in your spare time: Do what you want and what is fascinating for you.

 Don't waste time doing it "generic and reusable" if you don't need to
 ----------------------------------------------------------------------